nikop/steam-help/faqs/Using a Firewall with Steam.md

 How should I configure my firewall to work with Steam?

-[section style=important] ### Important:
+  ### Important:
 If you are installing Steam for the first time or if there has been a recent Steam update, a firewall may be preventing Steam from connecting to the Steam Network.

 You may be asked to re-authorize Steam after a client update.
-Some Steam games may also prompt for firewall authorization after a game update.[/section] #### Troubleshooting Steps
+Some Steam games may also prompt for firewall authorization after a game update.  #### Troubleshooting Steps

 * Close the Steam client application.
 * Open the configuration view for your firewall program, and remove any instances of the following executables from the permissions: